-Vice President of Administrative Services/SBVC, Site Safety Officer San Bernardino Valley College Tel: (909) 384-8958 & Vice President of Administrative Services/CHC, Site Safety Officer Crafton Hills College Tel: (909) 389-3210
+Vice President of Administrative Services/SBVC, Site Safety Officer San Bernardino Valley College Tel: (909) 384-8958

+Vice President of Administrative Services/CHC, Site Safety Officer Crafton Hills College Tel: (909) 389-3210

-The Program Administrators and designees may be assisted in their duties by the District Safety & Risk Management.
-District Safety & Risk Management can be reached at (909) 382-4040 during regular business hours.
+The Program Administrators and designees may be assisted in their duties by the District Environmental Health & Safety Administrator.
+The EH&S Administrator can be reached at (909) 388-6935 during regular business hours or EHS@SBCCD.edu.

 General responsibilities for the Program Administrator (or authorized designees) include, but are not limited to, the following:

-- > Participate in the SBCCD Communicable Disease Response Team; - > Ensuring that general communicable disease safety training is provided; - Ensuring that communicable disease exposure investigations, and evaluation of exposure control measures are completed; - Ensuring that employee and student exposure and training records are maintained; and - The shall work closely with District Human Resources and Environmental Health & Safety to investigate all reports of exposure via laboratory reports, patient symptoms and other pertinent information;
+- Participate in the SBCCD Communicable Disease Response Team; - Ensuring that general communicable disease safety training is provided; - > Ensuring that communicable disease exposure investigations, and evaluation of exposure control measures are completed; - > Ensuring that employee and student exposure and training records are maintained; and - Working closely with District Human Resources Department and Safety and Risk Management Department to investigate all reports of exposure via laboratory reports, patient symptoms and other pertinent information;